ministryofjustice/cloud-operations-slack-bot/README.md

 ## Future features :sparkles:

-- :construction: Register yourself
+- ✔️ Register yourself
-- :construction: Register another party
+- ✔️ Register another party
-- :construction: Convert User Slack IDs to Usernames in messages
+- ✔️ Convert User Slack IDs to Usernames in messages
-- :construction: Convert Channel Slack IDs to Channel Name in messages
+- ✔️ Convert Channel Slack IDs to Channel Name in messages
 - :construction: Confirm User online prior to selection from list
+- :construction: Create separate lists per channel
+- :construction: Add a _plan my week_ feature.
+This feature would automatically generate a table of events and randomly select a user to host each event.